austinjdean/pls/README.md

-# go
+# goo
 Python utility to search Google from the Linux command line

 ### Installation:

-(Tentatively using ant - might go with Ryan's install scripts)
+(Tentatively using ant - might use Ryan's install scripts)

 ##### Use ant: